 Not all scary movies are horrifying.
 Sometimes, they're downright deranged.
 Watch these and you'll never look at your furniture, your appliances, your parents, or anything the same way again.

-Live by Night is good at era-appropriate garb, but its adaptation of Dennis Lehane’s story lacks anything remotely close to sizzle or scope.
+Ben Affleck’s Live by Night is good at era-appropriate garb, but its adaptation of Dennis Lehane’s story lacks sizzle and scope.